metarank/metarank/doc/guide/cross-encoders.md

 # Search re-ranking with cross-encoder LLMs

 In this guide we will set up Metarank as a simple inference server for cross-encoder LLMs.
-In other words, we will use a public pre-trained cross-encoder model to reorder your search results in a zero-shot manner (so without collecting any visitor feedback data).
+In other words, we will use an open-source cross-encoder model to reorder your search results in a zero-shot manner, without collecting any visitor feedback data.
 We will use a pre-trained `MS-MARCO MiniLM-L6-v2` cross-encoder from the [sentence-transformers](https://sbert.net) package.

 ## What are cross-encoders?